 It is officially the end of summer, so let’s decorate for fall!
 Fall pillow covers are an easy way to shift the seasons.

-Making the fall pillow covers yourself is not only inexpensive but so easy and fun.
-I have been sharing one of my favorite fall items and now I used it to inspire this brand-new pillow cover.
+Making the fall pillow covers yourself is not only inexpensive but also easy and fun.
+I have a favorite fall item and I used it to inspire this brand-new pillow cover.
 Can you guess what my favorite fall item is?

 Favorite Fall Decor Item – Fall Pillow Covers

 Every fall I share my favorite fall decor items and you probably have already seen pomegranates in my family room, my kitchen, and the dining room.

 There is something about faux pomegranates that has me absolutely, head over heels in love.
 Perhaps it is the deep ruby red pinkish color of the fruit.
 Or the rustic feel of the branches, pomegranates, and leaves.
 Or maybe it is the welcome of orange tinged with red that makes everything feel fall-like.

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 So what do you think of my free motion stitch embroidery fall pillow cover?